 Another very important purpose of the inspection is to familiarize you with your new home and all its features.
 This will include demonstrations of equipment and useful information on maintenance, emergencies and upkeep.
 Failure to ensure proper maintenance can cause undesirable living conditions or possibly void the warranty.

 While we understand this is an exciting time and you may be tempted to bring others to view your new home, for the reasons above, we will not be able to make any acceptations.
 Not to worry, you will have plenty of time to show off your new home at Park Point after possession!

 Safety Is Paramount

 We will be touring an active construction zone with strict government safety requirements.
 For this reason, will be visiting your home only, and will not be not touring other areas of the development.
+Inspections have to occur during site safety hours, which are Monday to Friday.
 Safety gear including hard hat, visibility vest and steel toed shoes are mandatory and will be provided.
 Please ensure you come dressed in closed toed shoes (no heels) and long pants (no dress/skirt).